PeterKamphuis/Disk_Simulations/README.md

-The fortran version compiles with gfortran -o emissionmodel_fortran EmissionModel.f -L/usr/lib/ -lcfitsio
+The fortran version compiles with gfortran -o Disk_Simulation Exponential_Disk_Simulation.f -L/usr/lib/ -lcfitsio

+Or replace /usr/lib/ with whereever your cfitsio is located.
+The code can then be run with:

+./Disk_Simulation Input_Parameters.txt

+Where Input_Parameters is the name of the file containing the input parameters (see below).

 It compiles without errors and runs but is rather slow Seems to produce the correct output though.